-The New York State Family Planning Program is implemented by the New York State improve birth outcomes, promote healthy children, youth and families throughout the lifespan, and build healthy communities through community engagement, public-private partnerships, policy analysis, education and advocacy.
+The New York State Family Planning Program is implemented by the New York State Department of Health (NYSDOH) Division of Family Health's Bureau of Women, Infant, and Adolescent Health.
+The Division of Family Health leads the State's public health efforts to improve birth outcomes, promote healthy children, youth and families throughout the lifespan, and build healthy communities through community engagement, public-private partnerships, policy analysis, education and advocacy.